 From 1970 to 1978 Bouton turned author, book-seller, and personality for the ruckus raised by his tell-all book on the game’s biggest stars, and he feasted off that celebrity for a time.
 Yet, he later confessed, he yearned to play again and had enough contacts in the game to eventually get the attention of Braves owner, Ted Turner.
 They say it takes a “flake” to recognize another “flake” and Turner, struggling to attract fans to Fulton County Stadium, offered Bouton a minor league contract to pitch for the Savannah Braves, the organization’s Double A team in the Southern League.

-Assigned to umpire a four game series between Savannah and the Orlando Twins in late July, my partner and I unpacked our gear for the series opener that evening in the umpire’s room at ancient Grayson Stadium.
+Assigned to umpire a four game series between Savannah and the Orlando Twins in late July, 1978, my partner and I unpacked our gear for the series opener that evening in the umpire’s room at ancient Grayson Stadium.
 It reeked of minor league ballpark character – crumbling concrete, poison ivy growing on the outfield light towers (that were in play)…and rats!
 And of course in the middle of summer it rained almost every day in Savannah.
-The humidity was suffocating and the mosquitoes were large enough to drag a six pack of beer.
+The humidity was suffocating and the mosquitoes were large enough to drag a six pack of beer, in flight!

 A half hour before first pitch the skies opened and it literally poured.
 The umpire room was located under the first base stands, off the tunnel connecting the dugout and the clubhouse, and when it rained you had to scramble to find a dry spot to sit or stand.
 The water poured through from the bleachers overhead in a steady stream.

-At that time Savannah was one of only two parks in the Southern League that had a full infield tarp and ground crew, so predictable was the weather.
+At that time Savannah was one of only two parks in the Southern League that had a full infield tarp and a ground crew, so predictable was the weather.
 So they rolled it out and we all settled down to wait out what was usually a half-hour delay.
 Spikes clattered down the dugout runway past our open door, players walking back to the clubhouse…all but one.
 An older player, dressed in game pants, a blue-sleeved Braves undershirt, and a pair of shower shoes shuffled into the room and broke out laughing at the standing water in the two clogged drains in the middle of the room.

 “Welcome to the bush leagues,” said Jim Bouton, smiling.
 “Misery loves company, eh?”